Submissions

 • Conclusion

-• Author's Contribution Statement
+• Author Contributions Statement

 • Conflicts of Interest

-• Declaration of Generative Ai And Ai-Assisted Technologies in The Writing Process
+• Declaration of Generative AI and AI-Assisted Technologies in the Writing Process

-• Source of Funding Statements
+• Source of Funding Statement

 • Acknowledgments